9dots/devy/devy-white/cycle-shell.md

   4. Person 1 checks if the guess is correct. (conditionals)
     - If the guess is correct person 2 wins (strings)
     - Otherwise person 1 give person 2 a hint: higher or lower. (strings)

   5. If person 2 runs out of guesses without getting the correct answer they lose the game. (conditionals)
 2. Tell students that the game is going to be built in stages as they learn new concepts.
 3. To create this game the first step is to learn about functions and cycle-shell.
+,,,

+1. stuff
+2. more stuff
+3. the most stuff
+{% endtable %}

 ##### Functions